mwcz/clayto-hugo/content/posts/048 - geekspark 2017/index.md

  -  geekspark
  -  dimo
  -  kimotion
-description: "The geeky side of SPARKcon creativity festival.
-A survey of the makery, sciencey, and hackery of 2017."
+description: "The geeky side of the SPARKcon creativity festival.
+A survey of the makery, hackery, and science of geekSPARK 2017."
 thumbnail: ./ml.jpg
 thumbpos: top
 Mwc: 48